cloud2ai/kb_builder/README.md

 - `--cache-details`: Optional.
 Show detailed cache information including original content
 - `--clear-cache`: Optional.
 Clear all cached summaries before processing
 - `--prompt`: Optional.
 Custom prompt for content summarization.
 This prompt will be used to guide the AI in generating summaries.
 If not provided, the default prompt will be used.
 Example: "You are a technical documentation expert.
 Please generate a concise summary for the following content, focusing on technical points and solutions."
+- `--background-info`: Optional.
+Background information to provide context for analysis.
+This is particularly useful for sheet-horizontal and sheet-vertical modes to provide domain-specific context.
+Example: "This data represents customer support tickets with technical issues and their resolution status."

 ### Processing Details